SamMed05/c-cpp-notes/docs/cpp/colored-output.md

 :::caution

-This sections is about a feature of C++ that is **only present on Windows** platform.
+This section is about a feature of C++ that is **only present on the Windows platform**.
 If you are using another operating system, feel free to skip this part without any problem.

 :::